AlanGarciaAtos/learning-plan-angular/12_angular/notes.md

 ## Route guard

+Executes before loading a route y determines if it can load the route. <br>
 So basically functionality, logic, code which is executed before a route is loaded or once you want to leave a route.

 `canActivate`, his neighbor `canActivateChild`, finally `canDeactivate` guards.
 Also `canLoad`